aeschmidt/Marine_CitiSci/admin_files/car_park.md

 ### July 30, 2014
 -Another useful site with information on Citizen Science programs with focus on CA but has international programs as well

+### August 1, 2014
+-Kaena Pt Birds - another citizen science program -Copyright issues with Tabula and data sharing -Possibly extension of this paper-factors that affect outcomes of CS programs - more of a validation paper -Extend analysis of birds (and other taxa) to look at pairs of different CS with same research - such as BBS and ebird, which have very different approaches
+-Connecting this research to Ocean Protection Council work with MPA monitoring?